DarthNoodle/the-blocksec-gitbook/attack-surface/network/P2P.md

 ## Functions
 Peers within a blockchain network all have a number of specific/critical functions to perform.
 These same functions would also be targeted by would-be attackers; attempting to compromise or disrupt the network.

 It should be noted that each respective project might implement their own protocol/functions.
-An example of which is Bitcoin [^1] and Ethereum [^8]; they are completely different where the underlying P2P protocol is different and not compatible.
+An example of which is Bitcoin [^1] and Ethereum [^8]; they are completely different where the underlying P2P protocol is not compatible.
 This book has started with high-level Bitcoin because thats the easiest to understand (it will also cover Ethereum topics, this is a WIP).

 How do you work out what protocol the chain is using?